 Clearwire Corp.
-(CLWR) investor Crest Financial Ltd. voiced support for a proposal by fellow shareholder Mount Kellett Capital Management LP to sell Clearwire’s excess wireless spectrum.
+(CLWR:US) investor Crest Financial Ltd. voiced support for a proposal by fellow shareholder Mount Kellett Capital Management LP to sell Clearwire’s excess wireless spectrum.

 Clearwire, which is attempting to build a high-speed national wireless network, needs additional funding to complete the system, said Houston-based Crest Financial, which owns a 6.6 percent stake in the company.
 Sprint, which leases Clearwire’s network to serve its mobile-phone customers, is the business’s largest customer.